Baraa42/blockchain-developer-bootcamp-final-project/README.md

 The user/player first deposit an initial amount to the contract, afterwards his balance is updated.
 He can also withdraw his balance or part of it at anytime.

-The user/player can then place bets if he has enough balance, one the bet is placed the balance is updated, and his potential payout is also updated according to the Bet amount and odds.
+The user/player can then place bets if he has enough balance, once the bet is placed the balance is updated and his potential payout is also updated according to the Bet amount and odds.

 When a bet is placed, the contract checks if there is an already existing player who wants to bet on the other side and matches the 2 players, otherwise the bet is marked as unmatched and waits for another player to match it.